mozilla/remote-settings/README.rst

 Test Remote Server
 ------------------

-Integration tests can be executed on a remote server or against the docker-compose containers.
+Browser tests can be executed on a remote server or against the docker-compose containers.

-To run the integration test suite, first build the integration tests container
+To run the test suite, first build the tests container

 .. code-block:: shell

     docker-compose build tests

-or download a pre-built container from `Dockerhub <https://hub.docker.com/r/mozilla/remote-settings-integration-tests>`_.
+or download a pre-built container from `Dockerhub <https://hub.docker.com/r/mozilla/remote-settings-browser-tests>`_.

 Next run the tests, supplying config values as necessary.
 Config values are set as environment variables provided to the Docker container.
 See